Hey There

 An Oxford-educated English specialist, an Orton-Gillingham trained dyslexia and ADHD specialist, and a secondary school teacher with years of classroom experience, in particular with teens with ADHD and dyslexia.

 I'm not here to tell you what you should be doing.
-I'm here to help you figure out what works for your family.
+I'm here to walk beside you and help you figure out what works for your family.

 Writing Revolutionaries